 The Maduro regime implemented the United Nations Customs Computerized System in most Venezuelan ports of entry.
 Clearing customs should take five to eight working days.
 By law, only nationals and private customs agencies with Venezuelan local staff can conduct customs procedures.
-A customs agent assesses customs, port charges, and taxes as well as fills out paperwork forms.
-The customs agent's fee is one percent of the Cost, Insurance and Freight (CIF) value, plus any other charges accrued during offloading.
+A customs agent assesses customs fees, port charges, and taxes and fills out paperwork.
+The customs agent's fee is one percent of the cost, insurance, and freight (CIF) value, plus any other charges accrued during offloading.